JetBrains/teamcity-documentation/topics/configuring-connections.md

 </dl>

 > When your GitHub Enterprise server is configured with a HTTPS endpoint, the connection might fail if the endpoint's certificate is not issued by a well-known commercial certification authority.
-In this case, you should ask your security administrator to update TeamCity server’s trusted certificates, following [these instructions](uploading-ssl-certificates.md).
+In this case, you should update TeamCity server’s trusted certificates, following [these instructions](uploading-ssl-certificates.md).
 >
 {type="note"}